By Ben Welham

 They offer great interior space, practicality, styling and comfort, and with a hybrid estate, you can expect even more economy.

-Here are our seven favourite hybrid estate cars you can buy in 2023:
+Here are our some of the best hybrid estate cars you can buy in 2025:

 BMW 330e Touring